 Science is defined as knowledge gained from observation and experimentation.
 The Rishis, however, added one more method – knowledge gained from inner exploration.
 This inner exploration or meditation lifts Vedic wisdom above science and inspires it.

-Scientists have discovered the oneness of all, but for them, the oneness is dead, without life.
-The Rishis have discovered the oneness of all many thousand years earlier, and they ‘saw’ or realized that this oneness is alive and knows itself.
+Scientists have discovered the oneness of all, but for them the oneness is dead, without life.
+The Rishis have discovered the oneness of all many thousand years earlier, and they ‘saw’ or realised that this oneness is alive and knows itself.

 The truth is not something abstract, cold, and theoretical.
 It is the conscious, loving, intelligent essence in all from where thoughts emerge.
 True inspiration and intuition come from this level.
 Srinivasan Ramanujan, the great mathematician, would have touched this level from where he received amazing mathematical insights.
 He related to it as Devi Namagiri.